-Test positions: 12 spots on the four corners of the machine and enclosure.
-We named them Spot A to L. Spot A, B, C and D were 10 cm away from the machine or enclosure, Spot E to H were 30 cm away, while Spot I to L were 50 cm away.
-The machine Power Module was put 10 cm away from the machine or enclosure in Case A and B, while hanged above the enclosure’s Exhaust Fan in Case C.
+Test positions: 12 spots on the four corners of the machine and the Enclosure.
+We named them Spot A to L. Spot A, B, C, and D were 10 cm away from the machine or the Enclosure, Spot E to H were 30 cm away, while Spot I to L were 50 cm away.
+The Power Module was put 10 cm away from the machine or the Enclosure in Case A and B, while hanged above the Enclosure’s Exhaust Fan in Case C.

 Number of tests

-- Average sound level on Standby: from Spot A to L, three times for each spot, once every 10 seconds.
+- The average sound level on Standby: from Spot A to L, three times for each spot, once every 10 seconds.

-- Average sound level on 3D printing, laser & CNC: from Spot A to L, five times for each spot, once every 10 seconds.
+- The average sound level on 3D printing, laser & CNC: from Spot A to L, five times for each spot, once every 10 seconds.

-- Maximum sound level on 3D printing, laser & CNC: from Spot A to L, three times for each spot, with each test lasting for 30 seconds.
+- The maximum sound level on 3D printing, laser & CNC: from Spot A to L, three times for each spot, with each test lasting for 30 seconds.